Summary

 Immunosuppressants

-Lupus symptoms are triggered by the abnormal activity of the immune system, the specialised group of cells and chemicals that fight infection.
+Lupus symptoms are triggered by the abnormal activity of the immune system.
 Immunosuppressants such as azathioprine, cyclophosphamide and methotrexate reduce lupus symptoms by lowering immune system activity.

-Each of these medications has particular effects on lupus and particular side effects, so each should be used under close specialist supervision.
+Each of these medications has particular effects on lupus and particular side effects, so each should be used with close help from your doctor or specialist.

 Precautions for taking lupus medications

-Don’t change the doses, or stop taking any of your medications, without first talking with your doctor.
+Do not change the doses or stop taking any of your medications without talking with your doctor.

 Some lupus medications can interact dangerously with other medications.
 Never take medications for unrelated conditions, unless they’re prescribed by the same doctor who treats your lupus.
 This includes over-the-counter medications and supplements that don’t require a doctor’s prescription.